ajesh12k/cSense/README.md

-# Citizen-Sensing
+# cSense
-This is a project by students of Lappeenrata city which implements the concept of citizen engagement for detecting foul smells in the city
+This is a project by students of Lappeenrata city which implements the concept of crowdsourcing

 Team:
 Ajesh Kumar - Project Manager <br />